textileio/js-threads/README.md

 const dbInfo = await d1.dbInfo()

 // Peer 2: Create a completely parallel db2, which will sync with the previous one and should
 // have the same state of dummy.
-This one will be manually 'built' from sub-components const info = await d1.service.getThread(id1) const datastore = new MemoryDatastore() const client = new Client({ host: 'http://127.0.0.1:6207' })
+This one will be manually 'built' from sub-components,
+// just to show how it can be done! const info = await d1.service.getThread(id1) const datastore = new MemoryDatastore() const client = new Client({ host: 'http://127.0.0.1:6207' })